 Make Your Own Soy Candles in Repurposed Containers

-Edited by Jan Margery Castillo, Anonymous, mahalia jovita b. bugasto, Robbi and 6 others
+Edited by Jan Margery Castillo, mahalia jovita b. bugasto, Robbi, Eng and 5 others

 - 1 Introduction

 - 3 Make your own Soy Candles

 - 4 Getting Artsy with Repurposed Containers

 - 6 Comments

 Are you the type of person who doesn't easily throw containers away?
 Do you collect almost-junk items?
 You're not exactly sure why but you keep them anyway.

 Well, this might be the reason--and it may be the right time to re-use those materials for something worthwhile--like soy candles!

 Gather up your old containers because we have lots of perfectly cute soy candle making ideas that will make your home light up with joy and hope this holiday season--or any season.

 Soy candles are made from natural soy wax.
 Soy wax is the newest trend in making candles and people are embracing this natural product because it's petroleum-free.
 Soy wax is made from pure 100% soybean oil making it non-carcinogenic.
 There are, however, candles that are made from a combination of soy wax and paraffin wax, or soy and vegetable oil blends.
 Container candles are great for soy wax because of its low melting point.